ibuetler/p3s-twitter/Tutorial.md

 ### Goal
 * Task 1: pull all tweets from the twitter user `SATW_ch`
-* Task 2a: create a csv with all the tweets
+* Task 2a: create a CSV with all the tweets
 * Task 2b: create a JSON file with all the tweets
 * Task 2c: read the JSON file and search for specific keywords
 * Task 3: download all images that have been tweeted by this user

-## Preperation
+## Preparation
 ### Step 1
-Please run the following commands (e.g. Hacking-Lab LiveCD) and setup your python3 environment.
+Please run the following commands (e.g. Hacking-Lab LiveCD) and set up your python3 environment.

 ```
 mkdir -p /opt/git